*new 2019 pottery dates coming soon

 On this two day pottery course with Pete you’ll learn various making techniques before primitively firing your collection of unique vessels.

 Peter Bodenham will teach you various techniques including coiling, slab pots, thumb pots and press moulding.
 You’ll be making your vessels using Apache clay.
 We spend the first part of the day at St Dogmaels Church Hall where Pete will take you through a slide show of the history and processes involved in pit firing.
 He will then teach you various methods of making.

 On the first day after you have made some pots we will go to the beach where (weather permitting) we will fire pinch pots in the sand.
 Please note that your main pots will be fired in bins at Pete’s studio.
 You’ll learn the process which you will be able to repeat at home.
 Organic materials such as seaweed and salt may be put in a paper bag with your clay which will add a variety of patterns and colours to your work whilst firing.

-The venue for pottery making is The Coach House, St Dogmaels.
-The pit firing will take place on the beach at the end of the first day (weather permitting) and the final fire of pots will take place at Pete’s studio (St Dogmaels Pottery) where metal bins will be used.
+• The venue for pottery making is St Dogmaels Church Hall.
+The pit firing will take place on Poppit beach at the end of the first day (weather permitting) and the final fire of pots will take place at Pete’s studio (St Dogmaels Pottery) where metal bins will be used.